 3.5 inch, 7200 RPM, 64MB cache, quiet & reliable!

 Add-ons like SSDs and optical drives are by no means necessary, but they may give you a better experience.
+Others, like an operating system, are much more crucial.
 If you’re planning on installing your OS from a disc instead of a USB flash drive then you’ll definitely need an optical drive.

 120GB PNY CS1311 SSD